ZipVoice-Dialog: Non-Autoregressive Spoken Dialogue Generation with Flow Matching: Introduction

 \section{Introduction}

-Recent advancements in text-to-speech (TTS) have enabled the generation of highly natural monologue speech~\cite{anastassiou2024seed,shennaturalspeech,du2024cosyvoice2,wang2023neural,le2023voicebox,eskimez2024e2,chen2024f5,zhu2025zipvoice,wang2024maskgct,wang2025spark,deng2025indextts,guo2024fireredtts}.
-However, generating spontaneous spoken dialogues between multiple speakers remains a significant challenge.
-This difficulty primarily stems from two key aspects.
-Firstly, spoken dialogues require accurate and natural speaker turn-taking~\cite{nguyen2023generative}, which, despite being intuitive for humans, is non-trivial for TTS models to capture.
-Secondly, spoken dialogues inherently involve the distinct timbres of different speakers, complicating the learning of speech-text alignment.
+Recent advancements in text-to-speech (TTS) have enabled the generation of highly natural monologue speech~\citep{anastassiou2024seed,shennaturalspeech,du2024cosyvoice2,wang2023neural,le2023voicebox,eskimez2024e2,chen2024f5,zhu2025zipvoice,wang2024maskgct,wang2025spark,deng2025indextts,guo2024fireredtts}.
+However, synthesizing spontaneous spoken dialogues involving multiple speakers remains a significant challenge.
+This difficulty primarily stems from two aspects.
+Firstly, spoken dialogues require accurate and natural speaker turn-taking~\citep{nguyen2023generative}, which, despite being intuitive for humans, is non-trivial for TTS models to capture.
+Secondly, spoken dialogues inherently involve multiple speakers with distinct timbres, creating acoustic complexities that hinder the learning of speech-text alignment.

-Aimed at generating dialogues with natural turn-takings, one line of research focuses on "textless" spoken language models~\cite{nguyen2023generative,meng2024parrot,fu2024investigating}.
-While these models excel at generating naturalistic turn-taking, they offer no direct control over the semantic content via text input.

-In contrast, conversational TTS models~\cite{guo2021conversational,cong2021controllable,liu2024generative,xue2023m} generate speech one utterance at a time conditioned on linguistic or acoustic dialogue history.
-This approach, however, does not capture the global structure of a dialogue, which can compromise overall naturalness.

-To address this gap, recent work has focused on text-conditioned dialogue generation.
-Some approaches adapt autoregressive (AR) spoken language models to accept text inputs~\cite{mitsui2023towards,lu2025slide}, while others adapt AR-based monologue TTS architectures for dialogue generation~\cite{ju2025mooncast,zhang2024covomix,darefsky2024parakeet,DiaRepo}.
-However, these AR-based models suffer from two significant drawbacks: 1) slow inference, as sequential speech sample generation leads to high computational costs, and 2) generation instability, where unidirectional modeling and exposure bias often cause robustness issues like word skipping and repetition~\cite{song2025ella,yang2025pseudo}.

-In the field of monologue TTS, non-autoregressive (NAR) architectures~\cite{le2023voicebox,eskimez2024e2,chen2024f5,zhu2025zipvoice,wang2024maskgct,ren2019fastspeech} have gained considerable traction, offering faster inference and better stability than AR architectures through parallel sample generation.
-Among NAR architectures, flow matching~\cite{lipman2023flow} has demonstrated high-quality generation with a simpler training objective and fewer sampling steps than traditional diffusion models~\cite{song2020score}.
-Consequently, flow matching forms the core of many state-of-the-art (SOTA) NAR TTS systems~\cite{le2023voicebox,eskimez2024e2,chen2024f5,zhu2025zipvoice}.

-While NAR architectures have gained considerable popularity in monologue TTS, their applicability to spoken dialogue generation remains an open question.
-In this work, we introduce ZipVoice-Dialog, an NAR zero-shot model designed for spoken dialogue generation.
-Our model directly extends ZipVoice~\cite{zhu2025zipvoice}, a SOTA monologue TTS model, by building upon its flow-matching architecture.
-Our key contributions to tackle the unique challenges of dialogue generation are outlined below.
+Current state-of-the-art methods predominantly rely on autoregressive TTS architectures for dialog generation~\citep{ju2025mooncast,zhang2024covomix,darefsky2024parakeet,DiaRepo}.
+While effective, these models inherently suffer from high inference latency due to their sequential nature.
+Furthermore, AR models are prone to exposure bias, often leading to robustness issues such as word repetition or skipping~\citep{song2025ella,yang2025pseudo}.